nchain-innovation/chain-gang/python/README.md

 # Python Feature

-This feature provides the ability to call `chain-gang` with a `tx_engine` interface from Python.
+The `python` feature provides the ability to call `chain-gang` with a `tx_engine` interface from Python.
 Where `tx_engine` was a previous Python BSV library used by nChain.

 This interface has been tested using Python3 version 3.11.2